 (8) Cultural Identity.
-Important cultural factors such as race, class, ethnicity, religion, Lesbian, Gay, Bisexual, Transgender, Questioning (LGBTQ), or other forms of culture are appropriately considered in the child's life.
+Important cultural factors such as race, ethnicity, religion, or other forms of culture are appropriately considered in the child's life.
 (NOTE: The goal of responding to a C or D would not be to change the cultural identity or belonging, but to resolve the conflict or help the child cope with the conflict.)